 (2) The roll so supplied shall contain any marks required by section 47(3)(g).

-(3) The Electoral Commissioner shall cause a sufficient number of copies of the roll to be delivered to the Returning Officer and, before the hour of opening of the poll, the Returning Officer shall cause a sufficient number of copies of the roll to be delivered to each presiding officer.
+(3) The Electoral Commissioner shall cause a sufficient number of copies of the roll to be delivered to the returning officer and, before the hour of opening of the poll, the returning officer shall cause a sufficient number of copies of the roll to be delivered to each presiding officer.

 (4) The Electoral Commissioner shall cause copies of the rolls to be delivered to the presiding officer at each general polling place.